asvilabs/smarthome/README.md

-# Eclipse SmartHome Build Instructions
+# Eclipse SmartHome Maintained At Asvilabs

 Thanks for your interest in the Eclipse SmartHome project!